LGUG2Z/komorebi/README.md

 each command.

 ```
 start                         Start komorebi.exe as a background process
 stop                          Stop the komorebi.exe process and restore all hidden windows
 state                         Show a JSON representation of the current window manager state
 log                           Tail komorebi.exe's process logs (cancel with Ctrl-C)
 focus                         Change focus to the window in the specified direction
 move                          Move the focused window in the specified direction
 stack                         Stack the focused window in the specified direction
 resize                        Resize the focused window in the specified direction
 unstack                       Unstack the focused window
 cycle-stack                   Cycle the focused stack in the specified cycle direction
 move-to-monitor               Move the focused window to the specified monitor
 move-to-workspace             Move the focused window to the specified workspace
 focus-monitor                 Focus the specified monitor
 focus-workspace               Focus the specified workspace on the focused monitor
 new-workspace                 Create and append a new workspace on the focused monitor
 adjust-container-padding      Adjust container padding on the focused workspace
 adjust-workspace-padding      Adjust workspace padding on the focused workspace
 change-layout                 Set the layout on the focused workspace
 flip-layout                   Flip the layout on the focused workspace (BSP only)
 promote                       Promote the focused window to the top of the tree
 retile                        Force the retiling of all managed windows
 ensure-workspaces             Create at least this many workspaces for the specified monitor
 container-padding             Set the container padding for the specified workspace
 workspace-padding             Set the workspace padding for the specified workspace
 workspace-layout              Set the layout for the specified workspace
 workspace-tiling              Enable or disable window tiling for the specified workspace
 workspace-name                Set the workspace name for the specified workspace
 toggle-pause                  Toggle the window manager on and off across all monitors
 toggle-tiling                 Toggle window tiling on the focused workspace
 toggle-float                  Toggle floating mode for the focused window
 toggle-monocle                Toggle monocle mode for the focused container
 toggle-maximize               Toggle native maximization for the focused window
 restore-windows               Restore all hidden windows (debugging command)
 manage                        Force komorebi to manage the focused window
 unmanage                      Unmanage a window that was forcibly managed
 reload-configuration          Reload ~/komorebi.ahk (if it exists)
-watch-configuration          Toggle the automatic reloading of ~/komorebi.ahk (if it exists)
+watch-configuration           Enable or disable watching of ~/komorebi.ahk (if it exists)
 float-rule                    Add a rule to always float the specified application
 manage-rule                   Add a rule to always manage the specified application
 workspace-rule                Add a rule to associate an application with a workspace
 identify-tray-application     Identify an application that closes to the system tray
 focus-follows-mouse           Enable or disable focus follows mouse for the operating system
+toggle-focus-follows-mouse    Toggle focus follows mouse for the operating system
 ahk-library                   Generate a library of AutoHotKey helper functions
 help                          Print this message or the help of the given subcommand(s)
 ```

 ### AutoHotKey Helper Library for `komorebic`